 Take Control of Your Digital Clutter

-In this guest post, our friends at Puget Sound Consumers’ Checkbook offer tips to prevent your personal data, financial information and happy memories from getting buried in a digital heap.
+(Originally published March 9, 2021) Get tips to keep your personal data, financial information and happy memories from getting buried in a digital heap from our friends at Puget Sound Consumers' Checkbook.

 In our not-too-distant analog past, bills, correspondence and photos were physical stuff.
-Snapshots we arranged in albums.
-Account statements we filed in cabinets.
-Love letters we stashed in shoeboxes.
-Today, we're bombarded with digital clutter: mountains of vacation photos and a sea of email, from account statements to must-keep tax documents.
+We arranged snapshots in albums.
+We filed account statements in cabinets.
+We stashed love letters in shoeboxes.
+Today, we're bombarded with digital clutter: Mountains of vacation photos and a sea of email, from account statements to must-keep tax documents.

 It's enough to eat all your hard drive space — and it can weigh on your mind.
 If you don't keep track of it all, you risk losing important personal data, financial information, and even some happy memories.